My mom called me last week. Frustrated. Nearly crying.

 Step 3: Paste the Text Somewhere Else

-Tap and hold in the text field where you want to paste.
+- To paste, tap and hold in the text field where you want to paste.

 Boom.
-Your text appears.
+Your text shows up.

-That's it.
+That's all.
 Three steps.
-Copy, navigate, paste.
+Copy, go to, and paste.

 How to Copy and Paste on iPhone